ethanresnick/json-api-1/format/index.md

 #### Links <a href="#document-structure-links" id="document-structure-links" class="headerlink"></a>

-The value of the `"links"` key is a JSON object (a "links object") that represents related resources, keyed by the name of each association.
+The value of the `"links"` key is a JSON object (a "links object") that represents related resources, keyed by the name of each relationship.

 The key `"self"` is reserved within the links object for the resource URL, as described below.